EPFLiGHT/LiGHT-doc/docs/clusters/cscs.md

 ssh clariden
 ```

+!!! danger "DO NOT RUN ON LOGIN NODE"

     This opens a terminal on the CSCS login node.
+You should have a terminal that looks like this:
+    ```bash
+    [mzhang@clariden-lnxxx ~]$
+    ```

+    **DO NOT RUN ANYTHING HEAVY WHEN YOU SEE THIS PROMPT** (training, inference, heavy download, etc.).
+You should always ask for a job first.
+Here `ln` stands for login node, this is how you know that you are on the login node.
+To launch a job, see [how to use an environment](#setup-the-environment-on-the-cluster) and [how to launch a job](#launching-job)

 ## Setup Github